SPRINKLER BLOWOUT

 - If you have a backflow preventer, you need to blow out the preventer too.

-- Air volume is just as vital to blowing out your system as air pressure.
+- Air volume is just as vital for sprinkler blowout as air pressure.
 You only want to blow out your sprinkler with the right amount of air volume.

 - If you don’t use enough air volume after flushing some of the water out of the system, the air will rise to the top of the water.
 This air movement causes water to drain into the bottom.
 And if water flows down, it’ll freeze and put your system in danger of damage.